smartninja/WD2/05 - Back-end processing and cron/README.md

 ### Add the cropping function

 Let's add the functionality for cropping images.
 This is the working part of the program and it could be anything; image processing, backups, data aggregation ...

-The internals of this function are not crucial, but it opens the image, cuts it in the pre-set dimensions and saves it in the different location
+We'll add this function in the `scheduled.py`, and call it in the line where we currently have a comment `# here we should actually do the work`.
+The internals of this function are not crucial, but it opens the image, cuts it in the pre-set dimensions and saves it in the different location.

 ```python
 from os import path